espressoVi/VALUE-Dataset/README.md

-# ChessVision - A dataset for logicaly coherent multi-label classification.
+# ChessVision - A dataset for logically coherent multi-label classification.
 ---
 ## Abstract